hagna/xyz/README.md

 If `checkpassword.sh` exits with 0 authentication proceeds, otherwise authentication fails.
 The stdout of `checkpassword.sh` is used to name the connected client (see Z names below).

+Also, the environment variables RemoteAddr and LocalAddr are set to the remote address and local address of the connection in question.

 ## Authentication combinations

 Y authenticating X/Z can be combined in many ways.
 Here's a sampling: